boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-talk.md

     interval_value: integer value to add in interval type
 ```
 </td>
-        <td>This mode fetches data from the date column mentioned in the replication key from the start date, as specified in the replication value.
-Once scheduled, the replication value is updated automatically from the imported data.</td>
+        <td>This mode retrieves data from the date column specified in the replication key starting from the specified start date in the replication value.
+Once scheduled, the replication value is automatically updated from the imported data.</td>
     </tr>
 </table>